peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 The purpose of Proof of Work in the Peercoin chain is somewhat unique in its design.
 Specifically, the purpose is to provably distribute coin rather than to validate an immutable record.
-Given the dependency of rfc0020 regarding updating the PoW difficulty on PoS blocks, the protocol has the opportunity to tighten up difficulty changes without fearing difficulty bombs so much.
+Given the dependency of rfc0020 regarding updating the PoW difficulty on PoS blocks, the protocol has the opportunity to tighten up difficulty changes without fearing the backlash of an inescapable difficulty bomb.
 With this in mind, we revisit the difficulty adjustment algorithm and look for opportunities to achieve a more stable chain with regular distribution.

 ## Conventions